Statute forbidding Bearing of Armour

-The Statute forbidding Bearing of Armour or Coming Armed to Parliament Act 1313 (originally titled Statuto sup' Arportam'to Armor or Statutum de Defensione portandi Arma) was enacted in 1313 during the reign of Edward II of England.
+The Statute forbidding Bearing of Armour (7 Edw.
+2. St. 1) or Coming Armed to Parliament Act 1313 (originally titled Statuto sup' Arportam'to Armor or Statutum de Defensione portandi Arma) was enacted in 1313 during the reign of Edward II of England.
 It decrees "that in all Parliaments, Treatises and other Assemblies, which should be made in the Realm of England for ever, that every Man shall come without all Force and Armour".
 The statute, which was written in the Anglo-Norman language, goes on to assert the royal power to "defend Force of Armour, and all other Force against our Peace, at all Times when it shall please Us, and to punish them which shall do contrary."
 It declares that "Prelates, Earls, Barons, and the Commonalty of our Realm... are bound to aid Us as their Sovereign Lord at all Seasons, when need shall be."

-The statute was issued following a period of political turmoil in England which had culminated in the declaration of the Ordinances of 1311 – a set of regulations imposed on the king by the English peerage and clergy to restrict his power.
+The statute was issued following a period of political turmoil in England which had culminated in the declaration of the Ordinances of 1311 (5 Edw.
+2) – a set of regulations imposed on the king by the English peerage and clergy to restrict his power.
 The role of the king's favourite, the relatively low-born Piers Gaveston, was a particular source of tension between Edward and his nobles.
 The barons forced Edward to send Gaveston into exile in a parliament held in April 1308, which they may have attended under arms.